TryingtobeingNikhil/TryingtobeingNikhil/README.md

 **What surprised me:** The model was more robust to pruning than expected up to a threshold, then collapsed quickly.
 The threshold, not the pruning method, is what actually matters to tune.

-*97.3% smaller, 100% as accurate.
-Marie Kondo would be proud.*

 `PyTorch` `TensorFlow` `U-Net` `Model Pruning` `Computer Vision` `MoNuSeg`

 [→ View Repository](https://github.com/TryingtobeingNikhil/Pruned-U-Net)